 Gallbladder surgery is not a weight loss method and should not be treated as such.
 However, some patients do experience minor weight loss after undergoing the procedure.
 This has nothing to do with the surgery itself.
 Rather, it is caused by the body's temporary inability to digest fatty foods, leading to a healthier diet.

 How do I know if I need gallbladder surgery?

 The necessity for the gallbladder to be removed stems from the presence of gallstones in the gallbladder.
 These tiny stones block the flow of bile within the organ, which can lead to a litany of symptoms, including indigestion, bloating, heartburn, and gas.
 If you notice any of these side effects, consider scheduling a consultation with your doctor to discuss your concerns.

 - Average Procedure Time

 - 1 Hr

 - Procedure Recovery Location

-If you suffer from gallstones or have issues of problems surrounding the gastrointestinal tract, we invite you to call Arizona Premier Surgery to schedule your appointment.
-Our team of board-certified surgeons will utilize the latest surgical technique and treatments to help you overcome your condition and get back on the road to recovery.
+If you suffer from gallstones or have issues surrounding the gastrointestinal tract, we invite you to call Arizona Premier Surgery to schedule your appointment.
+Our team of board-certified gallbladder surgeons will utilize the latest surgical techniques and treatments to help you overcome your condition and get back on the road to recovery.